 Your best portable inverter generator is smaller than a box of paper and usually weighs less than a hundred pounds.
 That means it’s easier to move, pick up and put down.

 If you turn on a standard generator, everyone for miles knows about it.
 That’s because standard generators use all of their power all of the time.
 Inverter generators scale up or down depending on how much you’re asking of it.
 This determines how much noise the generator will make.
-So, if you’re only asking 25 or 50 percent of the generator’s capability, you aren’t going to get a lot of noise.
-Nearly everyone who owns an inverter generator can barely tell it’s on when it’s running.
+If you’re only running the generator at quarter load or half load, the noise level will be lower than if it's running at full power.

 Keep in mind this isn’t emission free.
 It’s less emissions.
 Because the generator cycles down as you ask less of it, it burns less fuel.
 Less fuel burning means fewer emissions produced.
 That doesn’t mean you can run an inverter generator indoors.
 Far from it.
 You still need to run it outdoors or in a well ventilated space.